argoflow/argoflow/README.md

 # Deploying Kubeflow with ArgoCD

+**Notice**
+A lot of development effort has gone into the [AWS version](https://github.com/argoflow/argoflow-aws) of the ArgoFlow distribution.
+The numerous changes and improvements implemented there will be ported back to this repository relatively soon.
+The main improvements include using upstream Istio for improved security and ease of upgrading (so not the manifests provided by Kubeflow), re-implementing authentication using well supported components along with upstream Dex using the Dex helm chart, Keycloak as an alternative to Dex and [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) integration which allows for having secrets in (public) repositories securely.
+Along with these changes, the setup script will be extended to request login credentials for the Kubeflow admin account so that insecure default passwords or plain-text passwords amongst your deployment manifests are a thing of the past.

 This repository contains Kustomize manifests that point to the upstream manifest of each Kubeflow component and provides an easy way for people to change their deployment according to their need.
 ArgoCD application